willgorham/javascript30/09 - Dev Tools Domination/README.md

 ### What did I learn?

-- All kinds of cool tricks.
+All kinds of cool tricks.
 Highlights are:

-- `console.group` / `console.groupCollapsed` are great for outputting groupons of data instead of doing things line-by-line.
+- `console.group` / `console.groupCollapsed` are great for outputting groups of data instead of doing things line-by-line.
 - `console.dir` for displaying details object properties.
 - `console.table` is still great.